 What Is Deferred Maintenance?

-Deferred maintenance is maintenance work that is delayed due to limitations in available resources, such as time, manpower, or funds.
+Deferred maintenance is maintenance work that is postponed due to limitations in available resources, such as time, staffing, or funds.

 Both planned maintenance tasks and unexpected breakdowns result in downtime.
 However, the root cause of deferred maintenance is most often insufficient company resources.
 Long-term delayed maintenance may result in system failures, equipment deterioration, and higher long-term maintenance costs.